 My principal research interest is the study of planetary atmospheres.
 In particular, I investigate solar and auroral particle energy deposition in atmospheres of bodies throughout the solar system, using sophisticated kinetic and fluid models.
-Through close collaborations with science teams of major space missions (e.g., Cassini, Venus Express, Rosetta) I have used these models as binding elements between datasets from different instruments and thus optimized the scientific output from such measurements.
-The solar system bodies on which I have focused so far include: Saturn and its largest moon, Titan, Jupiter, Venus, Earth, Mars, and comets.
+Through close collaborations with instrument teams of major space missions (e.g., Cassini, Venus Express, Rosetta) I have used these models as binding elements between datasets from different instruments and thus optimized the scientific output from such measurements.
+I have focused so far on Venus, Earth, Mars, Jupiter and its magnetised moon Ganymede, Saturn and its largest moon Titan, comets, and gas-giant exoplanets.

 INSTRUMENT INVOLVEMENT IN SPACE MISSIONS

 - Rosetta: Co-I, Rosetta Plasma Consortium (RPC), and Associate Scientist, Rosetta Orbiter Spectrometer for Ion and Neutral Analysis (Rosina), ESA/Rosetta.

 Introduction to Planetary Ionospheres, 2015 STFC Introductory Solar System Plasmas Summer School, Glasgow, UK, 2015

 Rosetta: Why are we chasing a comet?, Imperial SpaceLab Conference 2014, Imperial College London, London, UK, 2014

 Introduction to Planetary ionospheres, 2014 STFC Introductory Solar System Plasmas Summer School, London, UK, 2014

 Chemistry of planetary atmospheres, Astrobiology Summer School 'Molecules in Space', Onsala Space Observatory, Sweden, 2013